ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuImageUpdates.rst

 ~~~~~~~~~~~~

 Candidate packages are tested in all release channels through an
-install/upgrade process, by installing the existing archive version, and
+install/upgrade process, by installing the existing archive version and
 upgrading to the latest built package.

 .. _requesting_the_sru: